rickvdbosch/scrapionize/README.md

-# scrapionize
+# Scrapionize

-NuGet package to scrape the Sessionize CFP page
+Scrapionize (Scraper Sessionize) is a NuGet package to scrape a Sessionize CFP page and give you the basic information on there.